syslogic/cloudbuild-android/README.md

  ![Cloud Build - Screenshot 02](https://github.com/syslogic/cloudbuild-android/raw/master/screenshots/screenshot_02.png)

-And a step which runs `gcloud kms decrypt`:
+And a step which runs `gcloud kms decrypt` (there are scripts in the `/scripts` directy, for encrypting the `*.enc` files):

 ````
-- name: gcr.io/cloud-builders/gcloud
+- name: 'gcr.io/cloud-builders/gcloud'
   id: 'kms-decode'
   entrypoint: 'bash'
   waitFor: ['pull-image']